sujeet-agrahari/awesome-database-design/README.md

 This list is organized into categories for easy navigation.
 If you're looking for a specific topic, you can use the search function (`Ctrl + F` or `Cmd + F` on macOS) to quickly find what you're looking for.

-## Please contribute

-Are you passionate about database design? 🤔 Do you have some great resources or topics to share?
-We'd love to hear from you! 💡 Please feel free to contribute to the  repository and don't forget to raise a PR or suggest any improvements. 🙌 Thank you for your support!
 ## Topics:
 - [Naming Convention](#naming-convention)
 - [Normalization](#normalization)